Neal Obermeyer

-Neal Obermeyer (March 12, 1978) is an editorial cartoonist for the Lincoln Journal-Star, the San Diego Reader, and the Omaha Reader.
+Neal Obermeyer (born March 12, 1978) is an editorial cartoonist for the Lincoln Journal-Star, the San Diego Reader, and the Omaha Reader.
 He currently resides in Omaha, Nebraska, United States.

-Early life
+Early life education

-Obermeyer was born on March 12, 1978, in Auburn, Nebraska.
+Obermeyer was born in Auburn, Nebraska.
 He was raised on a farm around Auburn.
 During his time there he was very active in many extra-curricular activities, but most notably for Cross Country and Journalism.
 He graduated from Auburn High School as Valedictorian of the class of 1996.

 It was during this time that he began his first cartoon serial, "The Adventures of Planarian Man," which was published in the Auburn Press-Tribune.

-He later went on to the University of Nebraska-Lincoln.
-He continued some work with Planarian Man, but also became the editorial cartoonist for the Daily Nebraskan (the University of Nebraska's paper) and a disc jockey on KRNU (the University of Nebraska's radio station).
+He later went on to the University of Nebraska–Lincoln.
+He continued some work with Planarian Man, but also became the editorial cartoonist for The Daily Nebraskan and a disc jockey on KRNU (the University of Nebraska–Lincoln's student newspaper and radio station).

 Career

-Obermeyer has been an editorial cartoonist since 1999.1 He started at the Daily Nebraskan.
+Obermeyer has been an editorial cartoonist since 1999.
+He started at The Daily Nebraskan.
 After graduation he moved to San Diego and started cartooning for the San Diego Reader in January 2002.

 In the summer of 2004, he began to work on the Lincoln Journal-Star, alternating with Paul Fell.
 In March 2006, he started a bi-weekly stint as cartoonist of the Omaha City Weekly.
 Out of this came a new job working for The Reader (newspaper) that started in October 2006 that continues today in addition to his jobs for the Lincoln Journal-Star and the San Diego Reader.

 He also has contributed to HappyYoungPeople.com.